AxisCommunications/docker-acap/README.md

 <!-- omit in toc -->
 # The Docker ACAP application

-The Docker ACAP application provides the means to run Docker on a compatible Axis device.
+The Docker ACAP application, from here on called the application, provides the means to run Docker on a compatible Axis device.

 <!-- omit in toc -->
 ## Notable Releases